zyedidia/micro/runtime/help/plugins.md

 # Default plugins

 For examples of plugins, see the default plugins `linter`, `go`, and `autoclose`.
-They are stored in Micro's github repository [here](https://github.com/zyedidia/micro/tree/master/runtime/plugins).
+They are stored in Micro's GitHub repository [here](https://github.com/zyedidia/micro/tree/master/runtime/plugins).